“Resilient by Design”: Patrick Laird on What Berkeley Gives and Expects in Return

 Closing

-Laird met his wife at Cal.
-He built lifelong friendships there.
+Laird met his wife at Cal and built lifelong friendships at the place that challenged him daily — mentally and physically.
 He credits the university for both his professional career and his personal growth.

 “I owe so much to Berkeley,” he says.
 “The best leaders I’ve met, the best lessons I’ve learned—they all trace back to that place.”